kurtis07-AI/kurtis07-AI/README.md

 - 👀 I’m interested in building AI based SaaS product, Filmmaking, Art, Fashion and Technologies
 ================================================================================================

-- 🌱 I’m currently studying Python
+- 🌱 I’m currently undergo a study of AI Software Engineerer

-- 💞️ I’m looking to collaborate on AI specialized programmers
+- 💞️ I’m looking to collaborate with AI specialized programmers

-- 📫 How to reach me ...
+- 📫 How to reach me ... here

 - 😄 Pronouns: RT